 As a parent you can purchase a prepaid card for your child.
 These are aimed for children aged 6 to 18.
 Parents can top up their child’s balance via an app, control where they shop and also can teach them about good money habits.

 Learn more about children’s prepaid cards

 However, there are also some advantages.
-A savings account that can be held directly by a minor isn’t that easy to find, and Metro Bank prides itself on its customer service and flexibility.
+The savings account can be held by either a parent or guardian, but it can also be held directly by a minor – and that isn’t that easy to find.
+Metro Bank also prides itself on its customer service and flexibility.
 If you are not looking for a particularly sophisticated product, Metro Bank’s cash account and young saver account make for solid, fee-free options.